-The Tamahere Community Committee was elected at a public meeting in November 2010 and there have since been co-options to ensure other community groups are represented.
+The Tamahere Community Committee was elected at a public meeting in October 2019.

 In the Waikato district, local community committees are designed to ensure that residents within a ward have have a voice to represent the views of the community to the Waikato District Council.